Signs Of Silicone Build-Up On Hair

 Dimethicone is a type of silicone that is popular in hair care products because it forms a protective layer around each hair strand.
 This helps to smooth frizz, add shine, and protect against pollution and UV rays.
 Unlike regular oils that can weigh down fine hair, dimethicone provides light hydration, making hair feel silky and easy to manage without being greasy.

-Dimethicone also benefits colour-treated hair by locking in moisture and protecting against heat damage.
-This helps keep hair colour vibrant and reduces fading.
+Dimethicone also benefits color-treated hair by locking in moisture and protecting against heat damage.
+This helps keep hair color vibrant and reduces fading.
 Additionally, it can make detangling easier, which is especially helpful for people with coarse or curly hair who struggle with knots and breakage.
 By adding dimethicone to your hair care routine, you can improve your hair’s appearance and promote its long-term health through protection and moisture retention.

 product build-up in hair